 Where %High and %Medium are the percentages of yearly heating energy (relative to the total yearly heating needs) used during high and medium price periods respectively, when the heat storage strategy is operational.
-Equivalently, %High{ref}.and %Medium{ref} are the percentages of yearly heating energy for the reference scenario (no heat storage strategy).
+Equivalently, %High{ref} and %Medium{ref} are the percentages of yearly heating energy for the reference scenario (no heat storage strategy).
 The energy flexibility index takes the value of zero if the repartition of the energy use is the same as in the reference case; when the building did not provide any energy flexibility.
-The index becomes negative if the share of high and medium price periods is larger than the reference values.
-If there is no remaining energy usage during the periods of high and medium price, the energy flexibility index takes the maximum value of 100%.
+The index becomes negative if the share of high and medium price, the energy flexibility index takes the maximum value of 100%.
 In that situation, the building presents a total energy flexibility (Johra et al., 2018).